unlight/asmt-javascript-questions/README.md

 - What is disadvantages of using filters in templates in AngularJs?
 - Git Flow.
 What kind of Git branching strategies are you familiar with?
 What are benefits and drawbacks of those?
 - What are the differences between code quality and product quality?
 - You've a burden of obsolete technology on the project, utilized by the customer.
 It will slow down future progress of the project.
-What shoul you do?
+What should you do?
 - What are the main pros and cons SPA?
 - From the architectural point of view Pros and Cons of SPA?
 - Memory leaks in SPA, what's the main cause?
 How to detect?